Monkeyorphan/DownMarketData/README.md

 The DownMarketData project will look at the relationship between the S&P 500 and the 20+ Year US Treasury Bond.
 Throughout the history of the US Stock Market, when Stocks have a significant equity drawdown, Treasuries have been a much safer place to put your money.
-This year, for the first time, Treasuries, the risk-off asset, have had a larger decline than the stock market during a significant equity drawdown.
+This year, for the first time ever, Treasuries, the risk-off asset, have had a larger decline than the stock market during a significant equity drawdown.
 This anamoly leads some professionals to believe that something troubling may be coming for the US economy.

 Requirement 1: Loading Data - In Visual Studio Code, I read in APIs from https://www.alphavantage.co/documentation/ using a private API Key.
 I have hidden that API Key using a .env file and .gitignore so that it is not visible in my commits to GitHub.
 For the separate Tableau visualization, I found data online and created a spreadsheet that was used to create the side-by-side Bar Chart.